spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 });
 ```

+Whats going on here? `fs.readFile(file)` starts a file reading operation.
+That
+operation is not yet complete at the point when the readFile function returns.
+This means we can't return the file content.
+But we can still return something:
+we can return the reading operation itself.
+And that operation is represanted
+with a promise.

+So far, the rest of the code looks very similar to regular node callbacks -
-Pretty much the same so far, except you use a second callback for the error
-(which isn't really better).
+except that you use a second callback for the error (which isn't really better).
 So when does it get better?

-Its better because you can attach a callback later if you want.
+Its better because you can attach the callback later if you want.
 Remember,
-`fs.readFile(file)` returns a promise now, so you can put that in a var, or
+`fs.readFile(file)` returns a promise now, so you can put that promise in a var,
-return it from a function:
+or return it from a function:

 ```js
 var filePromise = fs.readFile(file);